goupaz/lowlevel/compiler.md

 ### Resarching about Rust architecture.
 We're going to start develop and research compilers (Rust, GO, C).
 Compilers mostly have a few important phases such as Lexer analysis, Syntax analysis, Semantic analysis, IR (Intermediate code/representation generation), Code optimization and generation.
 We firstly take a look at phases of rustc.

+Register allocation can be used to assign a large number of variables to registers.
+These variables can be transferred to unlimited registers of IR, but, this process will not be possible with CPU registers.
+Because, IR format has an unbounded number of temporary registers, otherwise, CPU has a bounded number of physical registers (rax, rdi, rbx, rcx etc.).
+So, register allocation is an NP-complete problem.
+Can we allocate all these n temporaries to k registers?
+There are a few techniques based on graph coloring.
+Rust doesn't involve a register allocation stage, this process will be done by LLVM.

 Data-flow analysis
 Compiler design-da istifadə edilən Liveness analysis, dead code elimination, reachability kimi mexanizmlər data-flow analiz metodikasi üzərindən tətbiq edilir.
 Vulnerability researching ilə məşğul olduğum zamnda akademik metodlar ilə data-flow analizini tətbiq edirdim.
 Data-flow analiz zamanı biz proqram təminatının control-flow graph forması üzərində analizimizi aparırıq.
 CFG 2 əsas hissədən ibarətdir flow path (edge) və node.
 CFG üzərində predecessor və successor node-lar var bu node-lar isə bir node-a bağlı child və parent node-ları bildirir.